HagarAboalwafa/HagarAboalwafa/README.md

 ---

 ## 🧠 Quote I Believe In

 > *“Security is not a product, but a process.”* 🔐

 ---

-## 💬 Hello World!!
+## 💬 Let's Talk!

-- 💬 Ask me about **Front-End & Cyber Security**
+- 💬 Ask me about **Front-End Development & Cyber Security**
-- 📚 I enjoy learning and sharing knowledge
+- 📚 I love learning and sharing knowledge
 - ⚡ Fun fact: Hackers don’t hack systems, they hack minds 😄

 ---

-⭐ From **Hagar Abou Elwafa**
+⭐ Made with love by **Hagar Abou Elwafa** 💖

----